BOTOX® Cosmetic (onabotulinumtoxinA) Important Information

 Rare side effects may also occur.
-Paradoxical hyperplasia (visibly enlarged tissue volume in the treated area) may develop 2-5 months after treatment and requires surgical intervention for correction.
+Paradoxical hyperplasia (visibly enlarged tissue volume in the treated area) may develop 2-5 months after treatment, will not resolve on its own, and may require surgical intervention for correction.

 As with any medical procedure, a consultation should be done by a licensed healthcare professional to determine if the patient is a candidate for treatment.
 Consult the CoolSculpting® System User Manual for a complete list of Contraindications, Warnings, Precautions, and potential side effects.
 Treatment applications that deviate from the guidelines are not recommended.

 The CoolTone® device is indicated for improvement of abdominal tone, strengthening of the abdominal muscles, and development for firmer abdomen.
 CoolTone® is also indicated for strengthening, toning, and firming of buttocks and thighs.

 Important Safety Information

 CoolTone® treatment is contraindicated in placing the active applicator over metal, electrical, or electronic implants/devices in the treatment area like cardiac pacemakers, cochlear implants, intrathecal pumps, implanted defibrillators, implanted neurostimulators, drug pumps, or hearing aids.